Skip to main content

 Many students and graduates are understandably apprehensive about revealing a disability during the graduate recruitment process, and again during employment.

-• Provides an opportunity to request reasonable adjustments to help manage any concerns you may have on the process
+• provide an opportunity to request reasonable adjustments to help manage any concerns you may have on the process

-• Gives you the best chance to perform well on the day
+• give you the best chance to perform well on the day

-• Ensures a level playing field for everyone so you can compete with those students/graduates who don’t have a disability
+• ensure a level playing field for everyone so you can compete with those applicants who don’t have a disability

 Further information